 - Business seasonality

-- Names, SSN and addresses of owners/officers/members
+- Names, SSN, and addresses of owners/officers/members

 - North American Industry Classification System (NAICS) code

-- Date first sales is expected
+- Date sales are first expected to take place

 How much does a sales tax certificate cost in New Jersey?

 There is no cost for a sales tax certificate in New Jersey.

 How long does it take to get a New Jersey sales tax certificate?

 Expect up to 24 hours to receive a New Jersey sales tax certificate when registering online or up to 2 weeks when applying by mail.